-Six of our seven directors currently holding office are independent directors.
-Our Board has determined that each of Matthew R. Barger, Seth W. Brennan, Tench Coxe, Stephanie G. DiMarco, Jeffrey A. Joerres and Andrew A. Ziegler is independent in accordance with the NYSE listing standards and our Corporate Governance Guidelines, and does not have any relationship that would interfere with exercising independent judgment in carrying out his or her responsibilities as a director.
+Six of the seven directors who held office during 2019 were independent directors.
+Our Board determined that each of Matthew R. Barger, Seth W. Brennan, Tench Coxe, Stephanie G. DiMarco, Jeffrey A. Joerres and Andrew A. Ziegler were independent in accordance with the NYSE listing standards and our Corporate Governance Guidelines.
+On January 27, 2020, Mr. Brennan resigned from the Board, resulting in a vacancy.
+The Board has not nominated an individual to fill the vacancy and therefore the Board presently consists of six directors, five of whom are independent.